Bandar Kuching MP gets nod to appeal over defamation lawsuit

 PUTRAJAYA: The Federal Court will hear arguments on whether the state government and federal government can sue an individual for defamation.

-This follows a decision by a three-man panel today to give the nod to DAP Bandar Kuching Member of Parliament, Chong Chieng Jen to appeal after the Sarawak state government and the State Financial Authority consented to the application.
+This follows a decision by a three-man panel yesterday to give the nod to DAP Bandar Kuching MP Chong Chieng Jen to appeal after the Sarawak state government and the State Financial Authority consented to the application.

 Federal Court judge Tan Sri Suriyadi Halim Omar who chaired the panel, granted Chong the leave to appeal against the appellate court’s majority ruling that the state government could sue him for defamation.
 Chong has to file his notice of appeal within 14 days.